pierrejacob/bayeshscore/README.md

 The particle filter is implemented in `R/conditional_particle_filter.R`.
 The function `conditional_particle_filter` uses the bootstrap particle filter.
 It takes an optional argument `path` when conditioning on a particular path is needed.
 The output is a `list` containing the number of x-particles (`Nx`), the last set of x-particles (`X`), their respective normalized weights (`xnormW`), an estimator of the log-likelihood (`log_p_y_hat`), the last incremental log-likelihood (`incremental_ll`), a tree encoding the paths and ancestral lineages (`tree`), and a realized path sampled from the final sets of paths (`path`).

 ### <a name="examples"></a> Examples
 Some examples are provided in the folder `inst`.
-These scripts reproduce the figures presented in [Shao, Jacob, Ding, Tarokh (2017)](https://arxiv.org/abs/1711.00136) and its [supplementary material](https://sites.google.com/site/pierrejacob/articles).
+These scripts reproduce the figures presented in [S. Shao, P.E.
+Jacob, J. Ding, and V. Tarokh (2017)](https://doi.org/10.1080/01621459.2018.1518237) and its [supplementary material](https://www.tandfonline.com/doi/suppl/10.1080/01621459.2018.1518237).
+Open access to the manuscript and its supplement is also available [here](https://stephaneshao.github.io/publication/hyvarinen/).